Court annuls EU-Morocco deals over Western Sahara policies - NewsBreak

 In its findings, the court determined that the Polisario Front was “recognized internationally as a representative of the people of Western Sahara,” and that the EU did not ensure it secured the consent of the Saharawi people before sealing the agreements with Morocco.

-In a joint statement, the EU's top diplomat, Josep Borrell, and Morocco's minister of foreign affairs, Nasser Bourita, said they will take measures “to ensure the legal framework which guarantees the continuation and stability of trade relations.”
+In a joint statement, the EU’s top diplomat, Josep Borrell, and Morocco’s minister of foreign affairs, Nasser Bourita, said they would act “to ensure the legal framework which guarantees the continuation and stability of trade relations.”

-Oubi Bachir, the Polisario representative to the EU, celebrated “a great victory for the desert cause" in a message posted on Twitter.
+Oubi Bachir, the Polisario representative to the EU, celebrated in a message posted on Twitter “a great victory for the desert cause.”
+He later called on EU leaders to comply with the court’s ruling, saying in a statement that “their defiance of European justice continues to hinder the process of decolonization of Western Sahara.”

+Morocco’s Foreign Affairs Ministry said would appeal the ruling, calling it a “biased and ideologically motivated decision.”

 The European Court of Justice ruled in February 2018 that a fisheries agreement between the EU and Morocco could not include the waters off Western Sahara.